-Serbia: Encountering the Third Phase of Electricity Market Liberalization18.
-December 2014. / News Serbia Energy
+Serbia: Encountering the Third Phase of Electricity Market Liberalization, News Serbia Energy

 In accordance with valid regulations, but also with the new Energy Law, which, according to the announcements of the Minister of Energy Aleksandar Antić, should be adopted by the end of year, the third phase of electricity market liberalization will start on 1st January 2015.
 This actually means that, as from this date, households and small buyers gain the right to choose the electricity supplier.